tiggerntatie/Tungsten-Moon-Tech-Demo-2/README.md

 * The input scheme supports not only keyboard and mouse, but also the Xbox controller (and presumably PS as well).
 All control keys have been assigned to make the experience of moving between keyboard and controller more intuitive.
 There is no user re-configuration possible yet.
 * The executable file currently works with the Valve Steam Deck, using the latest Proton emulation layer.
 The performance is excellent.
 * There are several starting locations on the moon that you can choose from, with a very primitive UI.
-* A "radar altimeter" mode activates below 1000 meters altitude and will read correctly down to the surface of the planet.
+* A "radar altimeter" mode activates below 2000 meters altitude and will read correctly down to the surface of the planet.
 * Velocity is reported as ground-relative horizontal and vertical components.
 * An attitude "nav ball" helps to orient the pilot.
+* A horizontal drift indicator shows the cockpit-relative forward/backwards and left/right motion of the ship.
+This is derived from doppler radar data and will only operate below the 2000 meter radar altitude limit, and when the ship is within 45 degrees of horizontal.
+Three speed ranges, 1x, 10x, and 100x are selectable with buttons on the display.
 * To help with achieving orbit, apoapsis and periapsis altitudes are reported (A. ALT and P.ALT) for the current spacecraft altitude and velocity vector.

 ## Controls